[?] Subscribe To This Site

 • Remove all clothing.

-• Use a Non-Toxic Head Lice Treatment or remedy
+• Use a Homeopathic Hair Gel or remedy

 • Put on clean clothing after treatment.

-• Comb dead and any live lice out of the hair.
+• Comb dead and any live bugs out of the hair.

-• Use a nit comb to remove nits and lice from the hair.
+• Use a Lice & Nit Comb Terminator to remove nits and bugs from the hair.

-• Check and comb, and remove nits and lice from the hair every 2-3 days.
+• Check and comb, and remove nits and bugs from the hair every 2-3 days.

 • Repeat the treatment within 7 to 10 days.

-• Recheck for 2 to 3 weeks until all lice and nits are gone.
+• Recheck for 2 to 3 weeks until all live bugs and nits are gone.

 Machine wash all washable clothing and bedding.
 Wash clothing, towels, and bedding in HOT water.
 Dry items on the hot cycle for at least 20 minutes.

 Place wool and other fibrous blankets in airtight bags until lice are eliminated, for a minimum of three weeks.
-Make sure that the bag is airtight because lice need air to survive.
+Make sure that the bag is airtight because the bugs need air to survive.

 Dry clean clothing that is not machine or alternatively you may seal non-washable items in an air-tight plastic bag for 2 weeks.Cover infested mattresses with airtight plastic covers.